Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-4.md

 - Privacy is no longer a personal issue, it's a matter of national security.

-- **Children's Online Privacy Protection Act (COPPA)** Regulates the information you show to children under the age of 13.
+- **Children's Online Privacy Protection Act (COPPA)** regulates the information you show to children under the age of 13.

 - Copyright and intellectual property theft is also a massive subject of online policy.